Quantum Error Correction with Quantum Autoencoders: Background on QEC and QNNs

 We now describe how the layer-to-layer maps are realized in DQNNs.
 The graph representation of a DQNN can straightforwardly be translated into a quantum circuit, as indicated in Fig.~\ref{fig:QAE_Intro}(b).
 A layer-to-layer map $\mathcal{E}_k$ is implemented as follows.
 Layer $k-1$ of the network, consisting of $n_{k-1}$ neurons, represents a quantum state $\rho_{k-1}$.
 This state is supplemented with new qubits in the state $\ket{0}^{\otimes n_k}$.
 A unitary matrix $U_k$ is then applied to the qubits of both adjacent layers.
 Afterwards, qubits belonging to layer $k-1$ are discarded, resulting in a quantum state $\rho_k$ on the $k$-th layer of the network \cite{beer2020}:

 The trace operation conducted in the maps gives rise to the term \emph{dissipative} QNNs.
 The unitary operators $U_k$ mediating the layer-to-layer transitions are the trainable quantities in this model.
 To reduce the number of training parameters or allow for an easy execution of the network map on actual hardware one may choose to set up the unitary matrices in various ways.
 Beer \textit{et al.} \cite{beer2020} suggested to build an operator $U_k$ from $n_k$ individual unitary matrices $U_k^j$, each acting on all qubits in layer $k-1$ and a single qubit $j$ in layer $k$: $U_{k} = U_{k}^{n_k} \ldots U_{k}^{1}$.
 This explicit realization is shown in Fig.~\ref{fig:QAE_Intro}(b) and we adopt this approach in our work.
+In an experiment it is often more practical to specify a parameterized ansatz for the unitaries, consisting of natively executable gates \cite{beer2021}, instead of training completely generic unitary matrices.